 Discover The Dish That Made A Town Famous

-The dish is a staple made from pasta, zucchini, and local provolone cheese.
+The town of Nerrano is a popular beach spot with several famous beach clubs.
+However, the reason you should visit is to try Spaghetti Alla Nerano.
+The dish is made from pasta, zucchini, and local provolone cheese.
 It has now achieved worldwide fame.
 Most recently, it was featured in CNN’s Searching For Italy with Stanley Tucci.

 Rent a Motorbike and cruise the amalfi coast